 The Sustainable Business Group oversees the environmental initiatives at Osborne Clarke and focusses on reducing our impact of the environment.
 We meet once a month to discuss new ideas and projects which the firm might want to adopt.
 Most recently, we have been engaging with a sustainably consultant who is advising us on building in sustainability within our new Bristol office, the Halo Building, which is set to be one of the Greenest office buildings in the UK.

-The Charity Committee chooses local charities to support and organises fundraisers which seek to raise funds for those people who need it most within our local communities.
-At Osborne Clarke, we are encouraged to volunteer our time to charities where possible and are able to dedicate up to 28 hours of our working year to volunteer work.
+Each office has their own Charity Committee who are reponsible for selecting the local charities and initiatives to support.
+Throughout the year we organise fundraisers who seek to raise funds for those people who need it most within our local communities.
+We are also empowered to volunteer our time to charities where possible and are able to dedicate up to 28 hours of our working year to volunteer work.
+This could involve anything from helping local primary school children develop their reading fluency, to assisting with gardening and painting work at a city farm.

-Trainees are always encouraged to get involved with OC for Good and it is really down to personal preference as to of the area you get involved.
-OC for Good provides us all with a platform and forum which allowed me to express my interests in charitable projects and environmental sustainability.
+Trainees are always encouraged to get involved with OC for Good and it is really down to personal preference as to the areas in which you get involved.
+I’ve really benefited from my participation with OC for Good; it has allowed me to express my interests in charitable projects and environmental sustainability.

-Written by Millie Smith, Trainee Associate at Osborne clarke.
+Written by Millie Smith, Trainee Solicitor at Osborne Clarke.